CARTAvis/carta-frontend/README.md

 Prerequisite `npm` packages can be installed using `npm install`.
 The WebAssembly library build process requires `wget`.
 Some WebAssembly libraries require `cmake` as well.

 ## Build process:
-The easiest way to build everything is to first run `build_libs.sh` from within the `wasm_libs` subdirectory, followed by `npm run build`, which will install and build all remaning components.
+The easiest way to build everything is to first run `wasm_libs/build_libs.sh`, followed by `npm run build`, which will install and build all remaning components.
 To start a live server, run `npm run start` after building.

 There are four steps in the build process.
 Some are more automated than others.
 * **Building statically linked WebAssembly libraries of dependencies**, such as [AST](https://github.com/Starlink/ast) and [ZFP](https://github.com/LLNL/zfp).